 You also get color pre-roll and dual-band wi-fi (not offered by the Spotlight Cam Plus) for your extra $30.
 The camera might be only 1080P, but has a good 140˚ horizontal field of view, night vision and HDR.

-Power is connected to a USB-C socket in the base, and the wired version comes with 18ft (5.5m) of cable, and the lights manage over 500 lumen.(opens in new tab)
+Power is connected to a USB-C socket in the base, and the wired version comes with 18ft (5.5m) of cable, and the lights manage over 500 lumen.
+The battery bay has space for two standard ‘Ring’ batteries, which gives you the option of a longer life from a battery type you might already have.

 Offered only as a hardwired camera, this is a serious floodlight which needs continuous power to provide 2,000 lumens (total) illumination.
 The camera itself offers high dynamic range over and above the obvious alternative, the Spotlight Cam).
 It also features a remote-activated 110db siren, but perhaps the most interesting features are ‘3D Motion Detection’ and ‘Birds Eye View’, which detect distance and speed of visitors in range using camera and IR sensor data.